monsoonmaelstrom/book2/book2.md

 She takes the glass he’s holding out to her and drains it.

-“Happy?” she asks, her voice sounding slightly less gravelly.
+“Happy?” she asks, handing it back, her voice sounding slightly less gravelly.

 “Only marginally.
 Why didn’t you teach Liam how to keep us out?”
 Alex asks her.